Patroni cluster management commands v23

 DCS config to be sent to the API and stored in the bootstrap section of the config file:

-• Patroni defaults for DCS settings.
+• Patroni defaults for DCS settings

-• User-supplied defaults in patroni_dynamic_conf_settings.
-If you want to override any DCS settings, you can do that here.
+• User supplied defaults in patroni_dynamic_conf_settings, if you want to override any DCS settings you can do that here.

 Local config stored in the YAML configuration file:

-• bootstrap.dcs loaded from previous steps.
+• bootstrap.dcs loaded from previous steps above.

-As Patroni stores all Postgres configuration in the DCS and controls how and when this is distributed to Postgres, some features of TPA are incompatible with Patroni:
+As Patroni stores all postgres configuration in the DCS and controls how and when this is distributed to postgres, some features of TPA are incompatible with patroni:

 Patroni configuration in TPA config.yml